 The Night Before Christmas went on to become the best known poem in the English language, and its popularity helped to spread the celebration of Christmas.
 If you were a kid and heard that poem, wouldn’t you want to celebrate Christmas?
 Santa became the reason for the season, and belief in the North Pole’s favorite resident is a major reason for the spread of the holiday.
 Without Santa Claus, it’s possible that Christmas would have remained a forgotten holiday in the United States.

 At the same time the United States was wrestling with Santa and adopting the holiday as its own, Christmas celebrations were on the rebound in Great Britain.
 The great Christmas re-awakening across the pond can be attributed to two things: Charles Dickens’ A Christmas Carol and Queen Victoria’s husband Prince Albert.
-Albert was German, and celebrated the holiday of Christmas just like he did back home in Germany, with gift giving and trees, much like the Vikings did before the coming of Christianity.
+Albert was German, and celebrated the holiday of Christmas just like he did back home in Germany, with gift giving and trees.
 As a celebrity, he was copied by many in England, and the United States.

 Dickens’ tale, while it didn’t invent the modern Christmas, went a long way towards establishing it as a major holiday.
-A Christmas Carol makes no references to Jesus, and is strictly a secular take on the holiday.
+A Christmas Carol is not particularly religious, and is mostly a secular take on the holiday.
 Many of my favorite moments in the story look more like a Saturnalia celebration than the Christmas typically celebrated in Dickens’ day.
 When you get past the ghosts (one who looks very much like the Roman Bacchus), you have a tale full of gift giving, feasting, family, and drinking.
 The scene where Scrooge sticks his head out of the window and has a boy run to the butcher shop for him is especially telling.
 Didn’t it ever strike you as odd that the butcher shop would be open on Christmas?
 That’s because no one was celebrating it at the time, and if they were, it wasn’t the festival it is today.

 Due to Dickens, Albert, and Moore the tradition of a Midwinter holiday was re-established in the 19th Century, but capitalism would play a major role in shaping the holiday.
 As Christmas grew in popularity, manufacturers began to stress the “gift giving” part of the holiday.
 The Industrial Revolution provided the Western World with all kinds of goodies that needed to be sold, and Christmas became a prime opportunity to do so.
 Retailers and advertisers spread the word of Dickens’ Christmas and used Moore’s Santa Claus to sell more toys.
 The role of capitalism cannot be overstated, Christmas rolled into every nook and cranny of our lives because people wanted to sell things, and then people wanted to get things, and the holiday took off.